-* Chamfer: a chamfer can be added to the side of a component to create a bevelled edge (such as on a table top for instance).
-Standard angles are 30,45 and 60 degrees, with other angles requiring custom-ordered or made cutting bits.
+* Chamfer: a chamfer can be added to the side of a component to create a bevelled edge (such as on a table top).
+Standard angles are 30, 45 and 60 degrees, with other angles requiring custom-ordered or made cutting bits.

-It’s possible to operate the machine on one side of the sheet and to then flip the sheet over to machine the reverse side.
-This enables hugely increased options in the way the product is designed & made/assembled, however double-sided machining increases the cost of making and hence the price of the final furniture piece - as it requires more time & programming from the maker.
+We try to avoid reverse side machining as not all makers have the right facilities to do it properly.
+It can also create a lot of extra work for makers (therefore increasing prices) and can increase the chance of error.
+That said, it is possible to operate the machine on one side of the sheet and to then flip the sheet over to machine the reverse side.
+This does enable further options in the way the product is designed, made and assembled.
+However, as stated above, double-sided machining increases the cost of making and hence the price of the final furniture piece.

-It might seem obvious but it’s impossible to create an internal square corner as tools are round drill bits!
-A dogbone is a commonly-used name for various ways to draw internal corners for CNC.
+It might seem obvious but it’s impossible to create an internal square corner as tools are round drill bits.
+A dogbone is a commonly used name for various ways to draw internal corners for CNC.
 It means adding an 8mm circle onto each internal corner.
-As illustrated, there are different ways to do it - just pick your favourite!

-As we all know, sheet materials - however manufactured or engineered - still vary in thickness.
-Designs often need rigid connections – but in other locations may require looser intersections of parts; for example a sliding drawer.
-With this in mind we have developed 4 standard tightness of fit that we think will help to get the right fit in the right place:
+Sheet materials, however manufactured or engineered, still vary in thickness.
+Designs often need rigid connections, but in other locations may require a looser intersection of parts - a sliding drawer, for example.
+With this in mind we have developed four standard fit types that vary in tightness to assist when designing and for Opendesk:

 A > Mallet-Tight (-0.60mm pinch)